 But an organization that encourages cross-departmental projects and collaboration will enable you to be exposed to other things, even if they’re not part of your job.
 If your job is in sales, for instance, you can work with members of the design and marketing teams while creating literature for your products.

 When considering which company you’d like to work for, reach out to current employees and ask them how teamwork is actually practiced in the office.
 Find out how cross-departmental projects are structured to see how involved an employee can be with different aspects of the process.

-When researching employment opportunities, find out how a company approaches training and development.
+Check out, too, how the company approaches training and development.

 Do they put all employees through the same generic training and rote distribution of responsibilities?
 Or do they allow employees to choose what they learn and explore skills and duties not directly related to their current position?
 If you don’t feel like you’ll have the chance to continue exploring different interests, chances are it’s not the right place for you.

 Feeling overwhelmed?
 Remember, you don't have to figure this out on your own.
 You can ask friends and family for feedback.
 And you can also reach out to career counselors and coaches for input and help.

 Being a well-rounded person is never a bad thing.
 But it can make it difficult to define the right career path.